olssonm/identity-number/README.md

 $ composer require olssonm/identity-number
 ```

-**Together with Laravel**
+**Within Laravel**

-Since v5.* (for Laravel.5) this package uses Package Auto-Discovery for loading the service provider.
+This package uses Package Auto-Discovery for loading the service provider.
 Once installed you should see the message

 ```
 Discovered Package: olssonm/identity-number